 Note that PixelsInHoriLastMCU=0 does not mean the num of pixels in the right-most MCUs = 0, but does mean that the right-most MCUs are fully filled with pixels, i.e., not a partial MCU.

-For example, for input image dimension 17x26 pixels and an interleaved Scan, the tables show how to set the command for each OutputMcuStructure.
+For example, for input image dimension 17x26 pixels and an interleaved Scan, the following equations and the table show how to set the command for each OutputMcuStructure.